Gonzaga's Wil Smith becomes first in program history to run a sub 4-minute mile - NewsBreak

 45 dogs ready for adoption after being saved from euthanasia in Texas

-On Jan.
-20, members of the Spokane-based nonprofit, Path of Hope, drove from Spokane to Texas to rescue 47 dogs from euthanasia.
-Now, the rescue says they are starting to adopt out the pups.
+SPOKANE, Wash. - Earlier this year, members of the Path of Hope rescue drove from Spokane to Texas to rescue 47 dogs from euthanasia.
+Now, the rescue says those pups are ready for adoption.
+Path of Hope is a Spokane-based nonprofit dedicated to rescuing pregnant dogs and puppies from euthanasia...

 Comments / 0